 You should normally be a graduate with a 2:1 degree or higher, or equivalent from an overseas university, and be able to demonstrate that you have the necessary knowledge of and interest in a relevant area of health sciences.
 Applicants are assessed on a case-by-case basis, and we follow the University’s Equal Opportunities policy.

-The Department of Health Sciences' minimum English language requirement is IELTS: 7.0.
-You can, however, receive a conditional offer with a 6.5 in writing provided you complete the University of York's higher level pre-sessional course which runs for eight weeks.
+The Department of Health Sciences' minimum English language requirement is a total IELTS score of 7.0 with a minimum of 6.5 in each component or equivalent.
+You can, however, receive a conditional offer provided you complete the University of York's higher level pre-sessional course which runs for eight weeks.
 On successful completion, you can then progress to your programme within Health Sciences.
+The minimum requirements to join the pre-sessional course can be found here.

 Click here for further details of the University of York's English language requirements.